China censors try to blunt Hong Kong protests, don't always succeed

 The intervention is beyond what is normal for the usually free-talking Hong Kong, even as people are used to Chinese censors scrubbing the Internet in the mainland when mass demonstrations erupt.

-On Sunday, users reported that Facebook Inc's photo sharing app Instagram was inaccessible on China's mainland.
+On Sunday, users reported that Facebook Inc's (FB.O) photo sharing app Instagram was inaccessible on China's mainland.

-Chinese websites, including Baidu Inc's search engine and the Twitter-like Weibo Corp microblog, have set about deleting references to the Hong Kong demonstrations.
+Chinese websites, including Baidu Inc's (BIDU.O) search engine and the Twitter-like Weibo Corp (WB.O) microblog, have set about deleting references to the Hong Kong demonstrations.

-Others have reported messages on Tencent Holdings Ltd's hugely popular WeChat messaging app being removed.
+Others have reported messages on Tencent Holdings Ltd's (0700.HK) hugely popular WeChat messaging app being removed.

 "I think it is still quite safe except WeChat, which is China," said Oscar, a 21-year-old student at Hong Kong's Polytechnic University, who uses Facebook and WhatsApp to communicate and plan with other protesters.